-Other Board Experience: Director of Domtar Corporation, SUPER VALU, INC. and Acuity Brands, Inc.; Former Director of Plexus Corporation.
+Other Board Experience: Director of Domtar Corporation and Acuity Brands, Inc.; Former Director of SUPERVALU INC. and Plexus Corporation.
 Skills and Qualifications:

-- Ms. Winston brings to the Board valuable experience and expertise based on her years of broad financial management and leadership experience. - Ms. Winston, who started her career as a CPA with Arthur Andersen & Co, has extensive experience with financial, accounting and internal control matters for large public companies. - Ms. Winston served as Chief Financial Officer of three large companies: Family Dollar Stores, Inc., Giant Eagle, Inc. and Scholastic, Inc., as well as prior global finance leadership roles at Visteon Corporation and Pfizer, Inc. Through these experiences, she developed deep expertise in capital markets, M&A, capital structure matters, capital allocation, financial risk management, real estate financing transactions, dividend and stock repurchase programs, and investor relations. - Ms. Winston's background and experience make her a valuable contributor to the Board on matters involving audit committee matters, financial analysis, internal control, and accounting and financial reporting matters, as well as general corporate governance matters. - She holds a bachelor's degree in accounting from the University of Wisconsin and an MBA from Northwestern University's Kellogg School of Management.
-She has been designated as a Board Leadership Fellow by the NACD and serves as President of the NACD Carolinas chapter.
+- Ms. Winston brings to the Board valuable experience and expertise based on her years of broad financial management and leadership experience. - Ms. Winston, who started her career as a CPA with Arthur Andersen & Co, has extensive experience with financial, accounting and internal control matters for large public companies. - Ms. Winston served as CFO of three large companies: Family Dollar Stores, Inc., Giant Eagle, Inc. and Scholastic, Inc., as well as prior global finance leadership roles at Visteon Corporation and Pfizer, Inc. Through these experiences, she developed deep expertise in capital markets, M&A, capital structure matters, capital allocation, financial risk management, real estate financing transactions, dividend and stock repurchase programs, and investor relations. - Ms. Winston's background and experience make her a valuable contributor to the Board on matters involving risk oversight and capital allocation, as well as executive compensation and general corporate governance matters. - She holds a bachelor's degree in accounting from the University of Wisconsin and an MBA from Northwestern University's Kellogg School of Management.
+She has been designated as a Board Leadership Fellow by the NACD and serves as Chair of the NACD Carolinas chapter.